jsdelivrbot/prototype/README.md

 Every AssemblyScript program is valid TypeScript syntactically, but not necessarily semantically.
 The definitions required to start developing in AssemblyScript are provided by [assembly.d.ts](./assembly.d.ts).
 See also: [Usage](#usage)

 The compiler is able to produce WebAssembly binaries (.wasm) as well as their corresponding text format.
 Both Binaryen's s-expression format (.wast) and, with a little help of [WABT](https://github.com/WebAssembly/wabt), official linear text format (.wat) are supported.
+Currently, there are also efforts on the Binaryen side to support asm.js (.js) output suitable as a compatibility fallback.
 See also: [CLI](#command-line)

 What to expect
 --------------